chromaui/chromatic-docs/workflow.md

 </details>

-### 3. UI Test to catch bugs
+### 3. UI Tests to catch bugs

 Changes in development are inevitable, and bugs can easily slip in, especially with UIs.
 A small tweak to the CSS can cause a component or one of its states to break.
 Even worse, the bug can have a cascading effect cause other components and pages to break.

+You use Storybook to isolate UI components, mock their variations, and save the supported test cases as stories.
+Chromatic then captures a snapshot of each story in a cloud browser.

 ![visual bugs are inevitable](img/visual-bugs.gif)

 Tests are typically used to verify logic.
 That makes sense; you run a function, get its output, and determine if it is correct or not.
 Computers are great at verifying data.
 But what about how something looks?

-Chromatic’s UI tests are designed to catch changes in UI appearance aka visual bugs.
+Chromatic’s UI tests are designed to catch visual and interaction bugs.

 <details>
 <summary>What are visual bugs?</summary>